nunchistudio/blacksmith/documentation/practices/index.md

 ---
-title: Best practices
+title: Advanced practices
 enterprise: false
 ---

-# Best practices
+# Advanced practices

 The following guides are meant to provide *guidance* for an ideal deployment of Blacksmith, not to document requirements.
 It is entirely possible to use Blacksmith